 Do you want to look younger, prettier, and more feminine?
 If so, try changing your hairstyle!
 There’s no easier way to improve your appearance.

-The secret is to choose a hairstyle that helps soften strong facial features (like a prominent nose or jaw) while making your eyes and lips pop!
-Your hair should also be in proportion with your overall body size.
+The most flattering and feminizing hairstyles are ones that help soften strong facial features (like a prominent nose or jaw) while making your eyes and lips pop!

-Read on to discover the top 6 hairstyles for crossdressers and transgender women.
-These style tips apply whether you wear a wig or rock your own natural hair.
+Read on to discover the top 6 crossdressing and transgender hairstyles.
+Note that these style tips work for both wigs and natural hair.

 Layered hairstyles tend to be much more flattering than hair that’s all one length.
 Face framing layers soften your features and add texture and volume to your hair.

 Shoulder length hair is the best option for most women, including transgender women.
-Hair that’s too long drags down your face and looks “old Barbie” after a certain age, while hair that’s too short can look masculine.
-Shoulder length hair is very feminine and help conceal a strong jaw and thick neck.
+Hair that’s too short can look masculine, while hair that’s too long can drag down your face after a certain age.

 Middle parts can be tricky since they make your face look longer and highlight your nose and chin.
 Side parts are more flattering and can be worn by anybody with any face shape.

 Finally, don’t forget about color!
 Highlights brighten your face and look softer than a single block of color.
-There are lots of options besides blonde highlights – women with dark hair look fantastic with light brunette or auburn highlights.
+Generally speaking, your highlights should be two shades lighter than your base color for the most natural look.